 Authorization and Appropriations Process

 In the national security budget process, established requirements for an item or system drive the programming and budgeting process.
 The President’s Budget is then subject to congressional authorization and appropriations, which are necessary to execute an acquisition strategy.
-Our team has experience in the Planning, Programming and Budgeting System and, for decades, we have worked with the Congressional defense, homeland security, intelligence, and foreign affairs authorization and appropriations committees.
+Our team has experience in the Planning, Programming and Budgeting System and, for decades, we have worked with the congressional defense, homeland security, intelligence, and foreign affairs authorization and appropriations committees.
 We help guide clients through the process to make sure their programs are supported throughout the authorization and appropriation cycle.

 How a federal agency such as the Department of Defense buys a product or services determines who will have an opportunity to participate in the process.
 We have assisted clients of all sizes and in many industry sectors in advocating for or against a particular acquisition method in order for the client to have a fair chance to compete.
-We have knowledge of where and how such decisions are made and, as practicing lawyers, detailed knowledge of federal acquisition laws and agency regulations.
+We have knowledge of where and how such decisions are made and, as practicing lawyers, have detailed knowledge of federal acquisition laws and agency regulations.

 We have also assisted clients in manufacturing, IT, government services, financial accounting, telecommunications, energy and construction sectors with crafting legislation to make it easier to do business with the federal government.
 In other cases, we have successfully advocated against proposed legislation included in a House or Senate bill that would adversely affect a client’s business model.
 Our years of experience in dealing with national security legislation give our clients extraordinary insight into the legislative process and the opportunity to craft a strategy to achieve their goals.

 Federal procurement statutes can often impose restrictions on a federal agency’s ability to buy non-US made goods and services in the marketplace.
 This is especially true in defense procurements.
 Statutes, such as Buy America, weight bids of US manufactured goods more favorably in the selection process, while provisions like the Berry Amendment strictly prohibit the acquisition of certain types of non-US goods and materials.
 Further complicating this field are riders contained in defense appropriations acts that single out certain defense articles for special treatment designed to favor US manufacturers.
-These statutes are implemented by regulations amplified by policy guidance and also contain a complexity of exceptions and waivers.
+These statutes are implemented by regulations amplified by policy guidance and contain a complexity of exceptions and waivers.
 We have counseled many US and non-US clients on how to comply with these laws and do business successfully with the Department of Defense.

 US Investigations and Oversight Hearings

 We regularly advise defense sector clients on complex investigations initiated by multiple government entities.
-Regulatory inquiries can quickly become criminal problems, and some of the most prominent criminal prosecutions by the Department of Justice began with Congressional hearings.
+Regulatory inquiries can quickly become criminal problems, and some of the most prominent criminal prosecutions by the Department of Justice began with congressional hearings.

 We approach business challenges based on long relationships with the US government.
-Many of our lawyers came to private practice from US attorney offices, the Justice Department, agencies with robust civil enforcement responsibilities, the US military, Inspector General offices and Congressional committees.
+Many of our lawyers came to private practice from US attorney offices, the Justice Department, agencies with robust civil enforcement responsibilities, the US military, Inspector General offices and congressional committees.
 We understand how investigations work, how strategic responses will benefit our clients and how to avoid or limit the consequences of serious investigations.

 Our depth of experience from the government side of investigations gives us a strong understanding of how government investigations develop and proceed, and our contacts in key prosecuting offices help us see enforcement trends as they evolve – sometimes before they actually do.
 Our investigations team has been involved in many of the largest and most significant investigations in the US, including government contracting matters.